uber-go/dig/README.md

 ### Provide an Maps, slices or arrays

-Dig is now able to support maps, slices and arrays as objects to resolve, or provided as a dependency to the constructor.
+Dig also support maps, slices and arrays as objects to resolve, or provided as a dependency to the constructor.

 ```go